The Commonplace

 • Sample: 400 users of algorithmic and digitally mediated credit platforms.

-• Outcome variables: Multidimensional financial well‑being measured via repayment behavior, financial stress, and financial resilience.
+• Dependent variables: repayment behavior, financial stress, financial resilience.

-• Measurement validity/reliability: Cronbach’s alpha reported for scales; principal component analysis used to support construct validity.
+• Measurement validation: Cronbach’s alpha for scale reliability and principal component analysis for construct validity.

 Implications for AI Economics